 Our Invisible Forest: What’s in a Drop of Seawater?

 Take a breath — where does the oxygen you inhaled come from?
 In our changing world, will we always have enough oxygen?
 What is in water that supports life?
-What is known?
 How do we know what we know about our vast oceans?
-These are just a few of the driven questions explored in this interactive STEAM high school curriculum module.
+These are just a few of the driving questions explored in this interactive STEAM high school curriculum module.

-Students in marine science, environmental science, physics, chemistry, biology, integrated science, biotechnology or STEAM courses use real-world, big data to investigate how our “invisible forest” influences ocean and Earth systems.
+Students in marine science, environmental science, physics, chemistry, biology, integrated science, biotechnology and/or STEAM courses can use this curriculum module in order to use real-world, big data to investigate how our “invisible forest” influences ocean and Earth systems.
 Students build an art project to represent their new understanding and share this with the broader community.

 This 4-week set of lessons is based on the oceanographic research of Dr. Anne Thompson of Portland State University in Oregon, which focuses on the abundant ocean phytoplankton Prochlorococcus.
 These interdisciplinary STEAM lessons were inspired by Dr. Thompson’s lab and fieldwork as well as many beautiful visualizations of Prochlorococcus, the ocean, and Earth.
 Students learn about the impact and importance of Prochlorococcus as the smallest and most abundant photosynthetic organism on our planet.
 Through the lessons, students act as both scientists and artists as they explore where breathable oxygen comes from and consider how to communicate the importance of tiny cells to human survival.